TalTech-HPC-Centre/taltech-hpc-docs/docs/access/cloud.md

 ## Access to HPC Cloud (short introduction)

-In order to gain access to HPC Centre Cloud, you should take the following steps:
+To gain access to the HPC Centre Cloud, follow these steps:

-1. Login to ETAIS <https://minu.etais.ee> and authenticate with your TalTech UniID credentials via MyAccessID.
+1. Log in to ETAIS <https://minu.etais.ee> and authenticate with your TalTech UniID credentials via MyAccessID.
-2. Upload your SSH Public Key to ETAIS Portal.
+2. Upload your SSH Public Key to the ETAIS Portal.
-3. Contact us by email ([hpcsupport@taltech.ee](mailto:hpcsupport@taltech.ee)), in Teams (HPC Support Chat) or through [Helpdesk](https://taltech.atlassian.net/servicedesk/customer/portal/18) to be added to a Project.
+3. Contact us by email ([hpcsupport@taltech.ee](mailto:hpcsupport@taltech.ee)), in Teams (HPC Support Chat), or through [Helpdesk](https://taltech.atlassian.net/servicedesk/customer/portal/18) to be added to a project.
-4. Get familiar with ETAIS documentation [here](https://etais.ee/using/).
+4. Get familiar with the ETAIS documentation [here](https://etais.ee/using/).

 ## Access to HPC Cloud (long version)

-HPC Centre runs OpenStack-based Cloud.
-In order to gain access to it, you should take the following steps:
+The HPC Centre runs an OpenStack-based Cloud.
+To gain access to it, follow these steps:

-### Login to [ETAIS](https://minu.etais.ee) and authenticate with your TalTech UniID credentials via MyAccessID
+### Log in to [ETAIS](https://minu.etais.ee) and authenticate with your TalTech UniID credentials via MyAccessID

 Go to ETAIS <https://minu.etais.ee> and choose "sign in with MyAccessID":